AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Whoever invented the knock-knock joke should get a no bell prize.